Extraktoři: Plot

 The story focuses on a special unit of Czech intelligence, known as the Extractors.
 The unit operates in secret and its main mission is to ensure the safe return of endangered Czechs from abroad.
 Their work is full of risks, as they often find themselves in difficult situations in foreign countries far from home.

 Season 1

 When Dana and Teresa disappear in Pakistan, Office for Foreign Relations and Information (ÚZSI) gives Colonel Leona Váchová a task to investigate their disappearance.
-She sends field agentsPetr and Ted to the area.
+She sends field agents Petr and Ted to the area.
 Petr and Ted start to track down kidnappers in order to save both girls while Leona has to supervise both agents and deal with personal drama involving her sister Monika.

 Season 2

 Ted and Petr must face not only dangerous missions abroad but also complicated spy games as ÚZSI gets in conflict with Military Intelligence as both agencies operate with a different agenda, different rules — and a different idea of what is in national interest.